Jefferson County Courts – A Practical Guide to Court Records and Services

 How to Access Civil Records

-- Request copies in person, by phone, or by written request.
+2. Request copies in person, by phone, or in writing.

-- Pay the applicable copy fee — typically $1.00 per page for standard copies and $3.00 per page for certified copies, though fees should be confirmed with the clerk.
+3. Pay the applicable copy fee — typically $1.00 per page for standard copies and $3.00 per page for certified copies, though you should confirm current fees with the clerk.

 Civil Filing Fees